Historic Jamestowne: Everything You Need to Plan a Family Trip

 • Ride the Jamestown-Scotland Ferry.
 It’s free.
 See the land from the James River as the settlers would have crossed.

-• Visit the site of the Lost Colony of Roanoke at Fort Raleigh Historic Park in North Carolina.
-Only three hours south.
+• Drive only three hours south, and visit the site of the Lost Colony of Roanoke at Fort Raleigh Historic Park in North Carolina.
+Not far away in NC is the Wright Brothers’ Kitty Hawk – see “How to Visit Kitty Hawk”.

-• Jump forward in American history with a short road trip to Monticello, the home of President Jefferson
+• Driving west, jump forward in American history with a short road trip to Monticello, the home of President Jefferson

 I hope you enjoy your trip to this most special place.
 If you want to see archeology in action, this is the place to make history come alive.
 It should be at the top of everyone’s list!